online-ml/river/docs/releases/unreleased.md

 - The `predict_many` method scikit-learn models wrapped with `compat.convert_sklearn_to_river` raised an exception if the model had been fitted on any data yet.
 Instead, default predictions will be produced, which is consistent with the rest of River.

+## compose

+- `compose.TransformerProduct` will now preserve the density of sparse columns.

 ## preprocessing

 - Rename `sparse` parameter to `drop_zeros` in `preprocessing.OneHotEncoder`.